rtlabs-com/p-net/doc/additional_linux_details.rst

    rwcommunity  private default -V systemonly

-If your Linux distribution does give a long description for ``ifDesc`` you can override it by adding a line to the ``snmpd.conf`` file.
+If your Linux distribution does give a long description for ``ifDesc`` you can override it by adding a line to the :file:`snmpd.conf` file.
 Adapt the interface index (last digit in OID) and the interface name::

    override 1.3.6.1.2.1.2.2.1.2.3 octet_str "enp0s31f6"